How to Elevate Your Multifamily Branding Without Overthinking Your Design

 Brand identity is one of the most valuable assets of any business.
 On the surface, brand identity consists of the name, tagline, logo, typeface, and color palette.
 But there is more to your brand than these physical traits.

-In fact, all forms of messaging run central to your brand and should reflect the value and perception that your company is trying to bring to the market.
+In fact, all forms of messaging run central to your brand and should reflect the value and perception your company is trying to bring to the market.
 A brand needs to be carefully crafted to represent your business authentically.

 Why Is a Brand Refresh Important?